officialalkenes/officialalkenes/README.md

 ___

-### 🌱 I am a recent SOFTWARE ENGINEERING graduate with ALX
+### 🌱 I am a recent SOFTWARE ENGINEERING graduate at ALX

 ### 🌱 Co-founder at 7th Technology